top of page

 See the Trinity Wharf, East India Docks, City Island Route at High Speed

-• The route is generally quiet with a few secluded spots and is great to do at any time of the day.
+The route is generally quiet with a few secluded spots—great to do at any time of the day.

-• Traffic is only an issue at the start, as the route runs close to the Silvertown Tunnel
+Only an issue at the start, as the route runs close to the Silvertown Tunnel.
+Once past this point, it's peaceful throughout.

-• Route and Accessibility – The route is accessible with a mix of pavements and riverside paths.
-The route can get a little busier in the centre of City Island.
+Accessible throughout with a mix of pavements and riverside paths.
+The route can get slightly busier in the centre of City Island.

 • Victoria Dock